nhafer88/Mental_Health_Predictor/README.md

 - A deep learning model with input variables as neurons and 2 layers.
 Number of neurons in the 2nd layer will be optimized by keras tuner.
 One mental health outcome to be predicted.

 ## Presenation
-- The presenation of the project will be found on a Google Slide Presenation.
+- The presentation of the project will be found on a Google Slide Presenation.
 ## Dashboard